jackdempsey/jackdempsey.github.com/_posts/2011-04-22-rails-3-1-sprockets-and-coffeescript.md

 To use these files, setup a ``app/assets/javascripts/application.js`` like so:

-{% highlight bash %}
+{% highlight javascript %}
-projects/example_app rails31 > cat app/assets/javascripts/application.js
+example_app rails31 > cat app/assets/javascripts/application.js
 // FIXME: Tell people that this is a manifest file,
 // real code should go into discrete files
 // FIXME: Tell people how Sprockets and CoffeeScript works